molst/annagreta/README.md

 ```
 http://localhost/hello-world-resource?member="anna@stocktown.se"&auth-key="abcd"
 ```
-It could show the client a user specific page if there is a key in the annagreta database that is identified by token "abcd" and has a lock for key :member with a value of "anna@stocktown.se".
+It could show the client a user specific page if there is a key in the annagreta database that is identified by token "abcd" and has a lock for key :member with a value of "anna@stocktown.se", and another if no such key is found.

 The unlocking of a feature is as simple as this:
 ```clj